 North Yorkshire Connect

 North Yorkshire Connect is a community directory for North Yorkshire.
 It offers local information from community and voluntary organisations that can provide advice and support.
 It also lists activities and things to do.
 Here is a short video to explain what North Yorkshire Connect is:

 Fail to attends

-In March we had 79 patients fail to attend their appointment.
+Each month there are between 60-90 people fail to attend their appointment.
 If you are unable to attend your appointment even at short notice, please do always let us know so we can utilise the time for patients in need.
 You can cancel your appointment by either clicking the "cancel my appointment" link at the bottom of this page, email us on VOYCCG.B82077-Kirkbymoorsidesurgery@nhs.net or telephone us on 01751 431254.
 We are always looking at ways in which we can reduce this number.
-We have now replaced our telephone system and you can press option 2 to cancel your appointment.
-We are looking into patients being able to text us back when they receive a text reminder.
 If you have any ideas that you think may help reduce this number please do contact us.